🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the types of transport used by tourists from five countries who visited New Zealand in 2004.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart shows the average number of hours each day that Chinese, American, Turkish and Brazilian tourists spent doing leisure activities while on holiday in Greece in August 2019.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

-The bar chart below shows shares of expenditures for five major categories in the United States, Canada, the United Kingdom, and Japan in the year 2009.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+The graph below shows the number of international graduates from Uk universities in 2000 and 2015.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All